-Most graduate programs offer a variety of study options, including full-time, part-time, and online study.
+Most graduate programs offer a variety of study options, including full-time and part-time study, as well as portions of programs that may be available to complete online.
 Please refer to each individual program for specific information regarding these options.